 To me, Italy is synonymous with family, food and fashion, architecture, design and cinema.
 All of these have influenced my life, so not surprisingly, Italy and I have a long history.

 I first came to know about, and love, Italy through my father’s many Italian friends during my childhood in Holland.
-It was through them, and delicious Italian meals in their welcoming homes, that I was first introduced to these open, friendly and warm hearted people and learned to love their style, food and charm.
-Over the years I have been lucky to make many more Italian friends and I recently had the joy of living in Rome for two years!
+It was through them, and delicious Italian meals in their welcoming homes, that I was first introduced to a great style, beautiful food and a lot of charm.
+Over the years I gained many more Italian friends and I recently had the joy of living in Rome for almost two years!

 Today I’m excitedly packing to head back to my beloved Italy … to Milan…